 - How To Clean Grease Off White Kitchen Cabinets

-Let’s get started with the safe and easy ways I keep my kitchen cabinets clean.
+Let’s get started with how to clean white cabinets, the safe and easy way.

-1. How To Keep White Kitchen Cabinets Clean With Dawn Dish Soap
+Cleaning White Kitchen Cabinets With Dawn Dish Soap

 About once every week or two, I mix 1 cup of hot water and with 1 tablespoon of dawn dish soap.
 Diluted dish soap is a safe cleaner on painted or stained and sealed kitchen cabinets.